Samʾal: Archaeology

-They found a heavily fortified teardrop-shaped citadel, which was surrounded by the as yet unexcavated town and a further enormous double fortification wall with three gates and 100 bastions.

 The field diaries of the excavation were lost during World War II.

-In August 2006, the Oriental Institute of the University of Chicago together with the Institute for Ancient Near Eastern Studies of the University of Tübingen began a new long-term excavation project at the site of Zincirli under the directorship of David Schloen.
-Eight seasons of excavation have been conducted through 2015.
+In August 2006, the Oriental Institute of the University of Chicago together with the Institute for Ancient Near Eastern Studies of the University of Tübingen began a new long-term excavation project at the site of Zincirli under the directorship of David Schloen and Virginia Herrmann.
+Eleven seasons of excavation were conducted ending in 2017.

-Lions

-Among the notable objects found at the site are five giant statues of lions carved from stone, known as the Samal lions, which apparently had guarded the gates of the city, but may have been ritually buried together within the citadel.